 Baked Brie is a holiday favorite known for its melty, gooey goodness.
 Plus, all it takes to prep is a quick pop in the oven before topping with a dried fig and pistachio tapenade.
-Balance the warm appetizer's sweet honey flavor with a sprinkle of sea salt.
+Balance this easy party appetizer's sweet honey flavor with a sprinkle of sea salt.

-Provide holiday guests with a healthy snacking option by blending low-calorie white beans with garlic cloves and olive oil.
-The skinny dip recipe is ready in a flash and pairs well with a variety of crudites.
+Provide holiday guests with a healthy snacking option by blending white beans with garlic cloves and olive oil.
+This skinny dip recipe is ready in a flash and pairs well with a variety of crudites.

 Five ingredients are all you need for an impressive (and delicious!) holiday starter.
 Simply wrap skillet-roasted asparagus spears with provolone and prosciutto, then drizzle with balsamic vinegar.

 As if a velvety goat cheese-honey mixture weren't enough, we've stacked these toasts with juicy slices of grapefruit and salami for the ultimate blend of sweet and savory.
-And best of all, they're ready in 15 minutes.
+And best of all, these quick, easy appetizers are ready in 15 minutes.

 Transition a traditional Mexican dip into the holidays with seasonal veggies.
 Chunky cubes of roasted pumpkin and a kick of red chile pepper dress up this colorful, 20-minute guacamole.

 For your next crunchy craving, try baked pita chips.
-Not only are they a low-calorie snack, they also take just 12 minutes to bake.
+Not only are they a low-calorie snack, but they also take just 12 minutes to bake.
 Brush this make-ahead Christmas appetizer buffet addition with a garlic powder mixture or sweet cinnamon-sugar.

-Flaky smoked salmon is the star of this holiday appetizer.
-Combine with cream cheese and wrap in zucchini strips for quick, protein-packed bites.
+Flaky smoked salmon is the star of these quick holiday appetizers.
+Combine with cream cheese and wrap in zucchini strips for speedy, protein-packed bites.

-Whipped cream and fresh herbs keep this goat cheese spread light and fluffy.
-Lemon, shallots, and garlic season the blend.
-Serve with toasted baguette slices or crudites.
+Whipped cream and fresh herbs keep this goat cheese spread light and fluffy, while lemon, shallots, and garlic season the mixture.
+Serve this Christmas appetizer recipe with toasted baguette slices or crudites.

-These nuts are a triple threat -- salty, spicy, and sweet -- thanks to a blend of fresh rosemary, brown sugar, and cayenne pepper.
-Our recipe calls for pepitas, walnuts, and almonds, but prepare it with any nut you prefer.
+These nuts are a triple threat—salty, spicy, and sweet—thanks to a blend of fresh rosemary, brown sugar, and cayenne pepper.
+Our make-ahead holiday appetizer recipe calls for pepitas, walnuts, and almonds, but prepare it with any nut you prefer.

 No time?
 No problem.
 These party-ready snacks can be made up to a week in advance.
-Just fill whole pitted green olives with a thyme-Gorgonzola spread and serve on toothpicks.
+Just fill whole pitted green olives with a thyme-Gorgonzola spread and spear with toothpicks.

 Your guests will love these low-calorie stuffed peppers.
-A spicy cream cheese spread packed with chipotle peppers, green onion, and tomato fills the top-rated recipe.
+A spicy cream cheese spread packed with chipotle peppers, green onion, and tomato fills these top-rated quick holiday appetizers.

-Chipotle chile and sugar make this stovetop popcorn both spicy and sweet.
-For even faster preparation, microwave two bags of kettle corn and toss with the spice mixture to complete the super-easy party appetizer.
+Chipotle chile and sugar make this stove-top popcorn both spicy and sweet.
+For even faster prep, microwave two bags of kettle corn and toss with the spice mixture to complete the super-easy party appetizer.

-Sweet edamame soybeans take the place of chickpeas in our easy hummus recipe.
+Sweet edamame take the place of chickpeas in our this blend-and-serve hummus recipe.
 Green onions, lemongrass, and fresh ginger add bright flavors to this smart party dip that pairs perfectly with your favorite crunchy vegetable dippers.
 This make-ahead Christmas appetizer can be prepared completely and stored in the fridge for up to 24 hours.